 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were given antianxiety medications.
-These drugs are generally prescribed to patients experiencing depression and anxiety.
+This tells you the percentage of patients given antianxiety drugs.
+These drugs are commonly prescribed to residents suffering from depression and anxiety.

 Managing Depression Among Residents

-This datapoint measures the percentage of long-term stay patients showing depressive symptoms.
-Some experts would argue that this is a measure of patient quality of life.
+Measures the percent of long-term residents showing signs of depression.
+Some experts argue that this is a reliable measure of patient quality of care.

 Appropriate Vaccine Usage